SpyrosVigkos/tc-react-challenge/SPYROS_README.md

 - **Spotify API Documentation**: Thoroughly reviewed to understand the available endpoints and data structures.
 - **Parallel Requests**: Utilized `Promise.all` to fetch data in parallel, reducing overall load time and improving UX.
 - **API Request Location**: Calls to the Spotify API are encapsulated within a custom React hook, `useSpotifyData`, which is then used by the components that require that data.
-- **State Management**: Employed custom hooks for state management, which provided a lightweight and scalable solution.
+- **State Management**: Employed custom hook for state management, which provided a lightweight and scalable solution.
 This approach allowed for asynchronous data fetching, state initialization, and loading state management, while keeping the UI components clean and focused on presentation.
 - **Separation of Logic**: Extracted much of the business logic from UI components to keep them clean and focused on presentation.
 This also improves testability and maintainability of the code.

 ## Time Considerations